Simons Emmy Noether Fellowship Program

 Meet the Emmy Noether researchers

 Previous Emmy Noether fellows have come from around the world in a variety of subdisciplines.
-Expand the sections below to read about fellows from each season.
+Expand the lists below to read about the fellows.
+Refer to our Visitors page for the most up-to-date information.

 - Johanna Erdmenger, string theory, University of Wuerzburg